Green Interview: Jeff Chase, VP of Sustainability, Freeman

 There are a lot of vendors and suppliers that (offer green products and services) and all you have to do is just ask for it.
 Almost everyone I know, from every shuttle bus company to every food and beverage group to some of the great facilities we have in the U.S. and even in Europe and Asia, they all have great green programs but they say that a lot of times nobody asks for it, so they don’t dial it up, they just leave it at normal.

-TSNN: Are you finding that not enough show organizers are asking about greening and if so, why the disconnect?
+TSNN: Are more show organizers asking about sustainability and if not, why the disconnect?

 JC: Every client wants their event or trade show to be green but they also have concerns about either the extra time it will take to plan or that it will cost them more money.
 Our goal is to take away these barriers and help them to reach their goal of a greener event while improving their attendee experiences.
 Again, I hear it from my sales team and vendors who say they have this great green program and yet very few event planners verbally ask for it.
 A lot more are getting it into their RFP processes, so it’s becoming more common that way, but not necessarily verbally when you’re meeting with them.